eVinjete/prekrski/README.md

 # prekrski
-Microservice for detection of offences
+Microservice for detection and management of offences